Rejection Sensitive Dysphoria

 Many treatments are available.
 Because of the correlates to ADHD, treating ADHD symptoms can help with rejection sensitive dysphoria.

-• Many medications are available to calm emotional arousals, allowing top-down processes to perform their important functions.
+• Medication: Many medications are available to calm emotional arousals, allowing top-down processes to perform their important functions.

 Resources:

-Bedrossian, L. (2021).
+Bedrossian, Louise (2021).
 Understand and address complexities of rejection sensitive dysphoria in students with ADHD.
 Disability Compliance for Higher Education, 26(10), 4-4.
+DOI: 10.1002/dhe.31047

 Bonlor, A. (2019) What Is Rejection Sensitive Dysphoria?
-Published 7-25-2019.
-Accessed 12-19-2021.
+Psychology Today.
+Published: 7-25-2019; Accessed: 12-19-2021.
+Website: https://www.psychologytoday.com/what-is-rejection-sensitive-dysphoria

-Fear of Being Alone.
-Psychology Fanatic article header image
+Social Withdrawal.
+Psychology Fanatic article feature image

 Read More

-Frightened by Emotion.
-Psychology Fanatic article header image
+Exposure Therapy.
+Psychology Fanatic article feature image

 Read More